-The number of shares of the Company's common stock issuable in respect of the Series B/B-1 Preferred Stock may exceed this limit.
-Accordingly, in light of Nasdaq Rule 5635(d), unless the Company obtains the approval of its stockholders as required by Nasdaq, the Company will not effect any conversion of the Series B/B-1 Preferred Stock, and a holder of Series B/B-1 Preferred Stock will not have the right to receive dividends or convert any portion of the Series B/B-1 Preferred Stock, to the extent that, after giving effect to a dividend or a conversion, the holder would have received in respect of its shares of Series B/B-1 Preferred Stock in excess of its pro rata share of 19.99% of the Company's outstanding shares of common stock as of immediately prior to the transaction.
+The price of the shares issuable under the 2024 Convertible Notes may be less than the Minimum Price, and the number of shares of the Company's common stock issuable in respect of the 2024 Convertible Notes may exceed the 20% limit.
+Accordingly, in light of Nasdaq Rule 5635(d), unless the Company obtains the approval of its stockholders as required by Nasdaq, the Company will not effect any conversion of any principal of the 2024 Convertible Notes, and a holder of a note shall not have the right to convert any principal of the 2024 Convertible Notes, and the Company will not make any interest payment in shares of the Company's common stock, to the extent that, after giving effect to a conversion or payment of interest, a holder would have received in respect of its 2024 Convertible Notes in excess of its pro rata share of 19.99% of the Company's outstanding shares of common stock as of immediately prior to the transaction.

-Accordingly, at the Annual Meeting, stockholders will vote on a proposal to approve the issuance of shares of the Company's common stock under the Series B/B-1 Preferred Stock.
-Pursuant to the rules of Nasdaq, however, the holders of the Series B/B-1 Preferred Stock are not entitled to vote on this proposal.
+Accordingly, at the Annual Meeting, stockholders will vote on this proposal to approve the issuance of shares of the Company's common stock under the 2024 Convertible Notes.